 While having a USB port meets the needs of most users, since smartphones and tablets charge via USB, do recognize that this doesn't mean you can charge any device when off the grid.
 A camera that plugs into a wall outlet, for example, will need an adapter, and a USB solar panel itself will not work.
-Also, any devices that need a 12 volt cigarette charging port will not work with many of these devices.
+Also, any devices that need a 12-volt cigarette charging port will not work with many of these devices.

 Some solar charging devices include a battery so that you can leave your device unsupervised (save for a few angle adjustments throughout the day) in the sun for hours on end, charge up the battery, and then plug in your devices at night when you're back at camp.
 These solar kits are leading the charge on efficient and effective personal solar charging.

 There are also many solar chargers with integrated batteries.
 They are typically the size of a smartphone with a tiny solar panel.
 This would seem like the ideal situation; unfortunately, the reality is a little grim.
 These combination devices end up being, you guessed it, a Master-of-None.
 The solar panels are too tiny to charge the battery in a reasonable amount of time, and the batteries are often less efficient at charging your device, or generally of poor quality.
-A good integrated solar panel/battery device, for example, might have a battery that is 75-80% efficient, not too bad when compared to a typical external battery (80-90% efficient), but the solar panel is so small it takes several days of continuous sun exposure to fully recharge (think 50 hours in ideal conditions).
+An excellent integrated solar panel/battery device, for example, might have a battery that is 75-80% efficient, not too bad when compared to a typical external model (80-90% efficient), but the solar panel is so small it takes several days of continuous sun exposure to recharge fully (think 50 hours in ideal conditions).
 These devices are great, however, as emergency phone chargers.
 Once depleted, if you have sunlight, you can often eke out a few percentage points for your phone--enough to call mom, your sweetheart, or 911, at least to say "Hi."

 If you are just charging AA batteries, you won't need a very powerful panel--but you will need the right adapters.
-A kit like the Guide 10 Battery Pack will charge four AA batteries in a few hours when connected to a 7 watt panel.
+A kit like the Guide 10 Battery Pack will charge four AA batteries in a few hours when connected to a 7-watt panel.